-Accepting your place
+Accepting your Masters place

-On receipt of your acceptance form and payment, your Admissions Officer will contact you by email to confirm your place.
+Once we receive your acceptance form and payment, your Admissions Officer will contact you by email to confirm your place.

 - MSc Accounting

 - MSc Accounting and Finance